alejandromerchan/USDAQuickStats.jl/README.md

 **get_param_values**

-`get_param_values` is a helper query that allow user to check the values of a parameter in the query.
-This is useful when constructing different query strings.
+`get_param_values(arg)` is a helper query that allow user to check the values of a field `arg` from the database.
+This is useful when constructing different query strings, as it allows the user to determine which values are available on each field.

 ```@julia
-get_param_values("sector_desc")
+db_values = get_param_values("sector_desc")
 ```

 output